 Howe, Stephen (2018, forthcoming) ‘Development processes of “yes” and “no”: Aye, jearse and dow in English’, Paper to be presented at the 20th International Conference on English Historical Linguistics (ICEHL XX), Edinburgh University, 27–31 August 2018.

-Howe, Stephen (2018, forthcoming) ‘Emphatic yes and no in Eastern English: jearse and dow’, in Southern English Varieties: Then and Now, ed. by Laura Wright, de Gruyter Mouton (= Topics in English Linguistics, ed. by Elizabeth Closs Traugott and Bernd Kortmann).
+Howe, Stephen (2018, forthcoming) ‘Emphatic yes and no in Eastern English: jearse and dow’, in Southern English Varieties: Then and Now, ed. by Laura Wright, Berlin and Boston: de Gruyter Mouton (= Topics in English Linguistics, vol. 100, ed. by Elizabeth Closs Traugott and Bernd Kortmann).

 Howe, Stephen (in preparation) ‘Pirahã and the red herring’.